-Attribute Visualization
+4.4 Attribute Visualization

 In line with the "topological attributes" shown in the edge count table and the adjacency matrix, we can leverage the linearized layout to visualize arbitrary node attributes, as illustrated in Figure 2(c).
-A variety of visualization options are conceivable to show numerical, categorical, and string/label data, in either individual or aggregated form [11].
+A variety of visualization options can conceivably show different data types in either individual or aggregated form [11].

 The key benefit of the integrated attribute visualization, as opposed to a separate linked view, is that the topology of the tree can be used to sort and group the elements, revealing, e.g., dependencies along a path, or shared characteristics of all neighbors of a node.
 Equally valuable is the opposite approach: the attribute visualizations can be used to influence the tree layout, through both sorting and DOI functions.
-The column representing attributes are well suited to interactively define such a sorting, or a data range of interest for a DOI, as shown in Figure 4.
+The columns representing attributes are well suited to interactively define such a sorting, or a data range of interest for a DOI, as shown in Figure 4.